sangychun/notebooks/linux/06_conda_environments.md

 ##### Summary

-There are some potential solutions to this problem, one of which would be to have different versions of his `.bashrc` or `.profile`, and then use the `source` command in Linux to load the environment and `PATH` variable that he requires for each project.
+There are some potential solutions to this problem, one of which would be to have different versions of one's `.bashrc` or `.profile`, and then use the `source` command in Linux to load the environment and `PATH` variable that one requires for each project.
 But that could lead to confusion and potentially many other problems including broken pipelines, or even worse a broken software environment.

-But what if there exists an easier, more efficient, and above all else, a safer way?
+But what if there exists an **easier**, **more efficient**, and above all else, a **safer** way?

 ### **How?
 (Part 1)**

 There are multiple solutions to some of the problems described above, and the solution we will focus on in this section are `Virtual Environments`.

-However, before going in to detail on `Virtual Environments`, let's take a step back and look broadly at the available solutions.
+However, before going in to detail on `Virtual Environments`, let's take a step back and look broadly at all available solutions.

 ### **What?**